-Setting up a User Layout
+Setting up/Recalling the User Layout

-To set up a User Layout, simply select the modes for each panel on the console in the arrangement that you wish them to appear, then press and hold a USER LAYOUT button.
+To set up the User Layout, simply select the modes for each panel on the console in the arrangement that you wish them to appear, then press and hold the USER LAYOUT button.
 The text will change briefly to USER LAYOUT SAVED to show that the process has been successful.
+Press the USER LAYOUT button to recall the saved panel mode arrangements.